Elimination Chamber (2010): Preliminary matches

-Immediately after the conclusion of the match, WWE Chairman Vince McMahon interrupted to cut a promo.
-He told Cena that he would be going to WrestleMania XXVI, only if he could beat Batista, and then ordered Cena to face Batista in a previously unannounced match for the WWE Championship.
-Batista speared Cena, and then performed a "Batista Bomb" (a sitout powerbomb) on him to earn a pinfall victory, making Batista the new WWE Champion.
+Immediately after the conclusion of the match, WWE Chairman Vince McMahon told Cena that he would be going to WrestleMania XXVI, only if he could beat Batista, and then ordered Cena to face Batista in an impromptu match for the WWE Championship.
+Batista speared Cena and then performed a "Batista Bomb" on him to earn the pinfall victory, making Batista the new WWE Champion.

 The third match featured Drew McIntyre defending the WWE Intercontinental Championship against Kane.
 The match began with Kane taking the advantage over McIntyre by clotheslining him over the top rope to the floor.
 Towards the end of the match, McIntyre attempted to leave the arena and lose via countout, which would have allowed him to retain the championship, but Kane brought him back inside the ring.
-When re-entering the ring, McIntyre poked him in the eye and then performed his "Future Shock DDT" (a double underhook DDT) to win the match by pinfall and remain the Intercontinental Champion.
+When re-entering the ring, McIntyre poked him in the eye and then performed his "Future Shock DDT" to win the match by pinfall and remain the Intercontinental Champion.